ganeti/ganeti/doc/design-ovf-support.rst

 		- otherwise: read the appropriate portion of ``.ovf`` file

 - save gathered information in ``config.ini`` file

-ToDo
-====

-This lists functionalities for import that are not yet implemented, but should be before the initial release:

-- Support for compressed disks

 .. vim: set textwidth=72 :